TravisHC/DDR-opt/README.md

 You can use `2D Nav Goal` to set goal point.

 ## Update
+25-12-02
+1. Fixed the bug reported in [Issue 16](https://github.com/ZJU-FAST-Lab/DDR-opt/issues/16).
+Thanks to JMang0321 for the report!

 25-07-25
 1. Enhanced the 'if_directly_constrain_v_omega' feature.
 Users can now select between: 1) Constraining linear (v) and angular (omega) velocities independently, or 2) Constraining the product (v * omega) considering wheel speed limits.
 2. Reduced the number of ROS messages in the code that do not use topic remapping.